baufremax/protractorTempo/readme.md

 can overwrite the *baseUrl* set in *conf.js*.
 You can store different urls in *conf.js - onPrepare* by adding cases in switch, and then pass *--**params**.baseUrl* to command.
 For e.g
 `protractor conf.js --params.baseUrl firsturl --suite smoke`
-will overwrite the baseUrl with the firsturl set in *conf.js*.
+will overwrite the params.baseUrl with the firsturl set in *conf.js*.

+*browser.baseUrl* represents the url for the nginx server, and *browser.params.baseUrl* represents the url for real htmlaccess server.

 To check the screenshot report, open *./REPORTS/screenshot/index.html* in browser.